esneider/latex-pseudocode/README.md

 ```

-All these commands not only use the correct font, they also perform the
+All these commands not only use the correct font, but they also perform
-important service of interpreting a dash as a hyphen, rather than as a
+the important service of interpreting a dash as a hyphen, rather than as
-minus sign.
+a minus sign.
 These commands may be used either in or out of math mode.

 To typeset subarray ranges, use: